listr2/listr2/docs/renderer/custom.md

 <Version version="v2.1.0" />

-Additional to listening to the events, another singleton hook that come from the root _Listr_ is `events`.
+Additional to listening to the events, another singleton hook that comes from the root _Listr_ is `events`.
 This provides some generic events like [`ListrEventType.SHOULD_REFRESH_RENDER`](/api/listr2/enumerations/ListrEventType.html#should-refresh-render) which can be used to trigger an update on an updating renderer.

 These `events` can be the third optional variable of a given renderer while using it is always optional.